Density of Traceable Graphs

+\abstract[Abstract]{ In this paper, we consider the minimum number of edges of traceable graphs, i.e. graphs that have a Hamiltonian path, for graphs that have a specific structure.
+Clearly, if we do not impose any additional restrictions, the minimum number of edges of an $n$-vertex traceable graph is $n-1$.
+If we restrict our attention to traceable graphs which have additional properties, e.g. bounded neighborhood diversity, we obtain a larger bound on the number of edges.
+More precisely, we consider several structural graph parameters and ask the following question: \textit{What is the minimum number of edges an $n$-vertex graph has to have if it is traceable and has a bounded parameter $d$?}

-We establish tight lower and upper bounds on the number of edges in traceable graphs in several classes of dense graphs.
-A graph is traceable if it has a Hamiltonian path.
-We show that the bound is: \begin{itemize} \item quadratic for the class of graphs of bounded neighborhood diversity, bounded size of maximum induced matching or bounded cluster vertex deletion number; \item $n\log n$ for the class of cographs or, more generaly, bounded modular-width, and for the class of bounded distance to cograph; and \item sligthly superlinear for the class of bounded shrub-depth. \end{itemize}
+We show the following tight upper and lower bounds: \begin{itemize}[leftmargin = *, rightmargin = 20em] \item quadratic for the class of graphs of bounded neighborhood diversity, bounded size of maximum induced matching, or bounded cluster vertex deletion number; \item $n\log n$ for the class of cographs or, more generaly, bounded modular-width, and for the class of bounded distance to cograph; and \item sligthly superlinear for the class of bounded shrub-depth. \end{itemize} }